LegendusMaximus/speedsmart-tools/README.md

 ## About the tools
 This set of tools is made specifically for SpeedSmart History files which have been truncated by SpeedSmart (either due to hitting the 3000 speedtests export limit, truncation of network names containing an & character or removal of network names containing a # character).
 It has been designed to be relatively simple to use, just give it the required files and start it.
 It outputs a complete file which is useful for data analysis.

+### What is SpeedSmart?

+SpeedSmart is a website and cross-platform app used for testing your internet speed.
+It is simular to other speedtest sites such as speedtest.net, but is more accessible and generates a great exportable table full of stats.

 ### What does the program do?
 Once the program receives an exported SpeedSmart table either manually, via email or via the API, it will perform the following tasks in order: